DavidBK/shampoo/Node/Call-Of-Duty.md

    You can use [fastify-rate-limit](https://github.com/fastify/fastify-rate-limit).

 1. Add README.md to your app.
 Your readme should include explanation to how to use and test the app.

+1. Use [helmetJS](https://helmetjs.github.io) to protect your app.

+   You can use the [fastify-helmet](https://github.com/fastify/fastify-helmet) plugin.

 1. Optional: Add `_link` property to your responses.